nerdschoolbergen/build-and-deploy/exercises2/exercise_1.md

 ### In this exercise we will

 * _Fork_ and _clone_ our Git repository and get it running on your computer.
-* Setup _continuous integration_ using CircleCI
-* Setup _continuous deployment_ using Heroku
-* Improve our simple calculator application and watch the automation eliminate manual work.
+* Take a quick tour of the repository and the app (even though the app is _not_ the focus of this workshop - deploying it is).

 # 1.1 Getting started

 First you need a copy of this Git repository on your computer.
-You'll also need to _push_ changes to Git in order to trigger builds, but at the moment this repository is owned by the Nerschool GitHub organization.
+You'll also need to _push_ changes to Git in order to trigger builds, but at the moment this repository is owned by the Nerschool GitHub organization so you can read but not touch.
 To make your own copy of this repository that you'll have full access to, you must _Fork_ this repository.

 :pencil2: Make sure you're logged in to GitHub.
 :pencil2: In this Git repository, click the _Fork_ button in the top right corner.